asdf-community/asdf-direnv/README.md

 cause problems if the command tries to use this location as an installation root to find auxiliary files, since shims will mask the real executable.

-Another problem usually found by asdf users is, if you have an asdf-managed package manager, say `npm`, `hex`, `gem` and the like.
-Any new binaries installed by these tools are not available on PATH unless you `asdf reshim`.
+Also, asdf users commonly ask about auto-reshim, because if you have an asdf-managed package manager like `npm`, `hex`, `gem`, `opam`, etc. Any new binaries installed by these tools are not available on PATH unless you run `asdf reshim`.
 This is because asdf has no way of knowing what the `npm install` command does, and it's until `asdf reshim` that it will figure out new executables are available and will create shims for them accordingly.